-Erecting barriers-biological, physical, and behavioral-to prevent infection is well understood.
+Erecting barriers to prevent infection is well understood.
 What is harder is predicting how the pandemic will evolve, and what responses will be required.
-There is a wide spectrum of possibilities, which are dependent upon... probabilities.
-SARS-CoV-2 could become less lethal and evolve into a virus that is endemic in the population, similar to other coronaviruses that cause colds, or remain a serious threat.
-Or it could become even more virulent.
+There is a wide spectrum of possibilities, which are dependent upon...probabilities.
+SARS-CoV-2 could become less lethal and evolve into a virus that is endemic in the population, similar to other coronaviruses that cause colds; remain a serious threat; or become even more virulent.